GrammaTech/grammatech.github.io/ra/machine-learning-and-big-code.md

 ## Benefits

 - Identify library components that are part of a binary application to obtain a Bill of Materials.
 The Bill of Materials is then correlated with a vulnerability database (such as the National Vulnerability Database) to detect n-day vulnerabilities that may be affecting the binary application.
+- Recover mathematical algorithms implemented in binary software for Subject Matter Expert inspection, to facilitate understanding and reuse.
 - Increase the coverage of source-level static analysis tools for detecting incorrect uses of library API functions.
 This approach reduces the false negatives in static analysis tools.
 - Improve developer productivity by auto-completing code snippets and help search for relevant code.